KDotIV/Sengoku-Backend/README.md

 3. Make your changes and commit them (git commit -m 'Add some feature').
 4. Push to the branch (git push origin feature-branch).
 5. Create a new Pull Request.
-6. Please note that any addition or merge of code to the original source must be approved by the original creators (anyone employed by NeoKontra).
+6. Please note that any addition or merge of code to the original source must be approved by the original creators (anyone employed by MERCs).